mipirine/Porssisahko/README.md

 => Azure Static Web Apps emulator starts at http://localhost:4280 and available function are in http://localhost:7071/api/message

-Application is running in Azure: https://black-plant-0e14d4c03.4.azurestaticapps.net/
+Application is available in Azure: https://black-plant-0e14d4c03.4.azurestaticapps.net/